sangvikh/pypi-size/readme.md

 # pypi-size

-Get the size of the most popular repositories
+Get the size of the most popular pip repositories

 ## Usecase